 It’s good to make sure that your mortgage broker in Ottawa is reviewing the options of each mortgage with you.
 These options can include the ability to pay the mortgage off faster and the ability to refinance.
 Also, the penalty calculation the lender uses, the ability to port the mortgage and so on.

-A lower rate with limited options may end up being a very costly choice if needing those options down the road and being faced with larger fees or penalties.
+A lower rate with less options may end up being a very costly choice.
+A costly choice if needing those options down the road and having to pay larger fees or penalties.

 Typically a non-resident buyer will be offered the same interest rate as a resident.
 Is it the down payment requirement that will change.